seniorLikeToCode/CreativeDraw/src/packages/utils/README.md

 ### `exportToBlob` (async)

-Export an Creativedraw diagram to a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+Export an Creativeboard diagram to a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).

 ### `exportToSvg`

-Export an Creativedraw diagram to a [SVGElement](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement).
+Export an Creativeboard diagram to a [SVGElement](https://developer.mozilla.org/en-US/docs/Web/API/SVGElement).

 ## Usage

-Creativedraw utils is published as a UMD (Universal Module Definition).
+Creativeboard utils is published as a UMD (Universal Module Definition).
 If you are using a module bundler (for instance, Webpack), you can import it as an ES6 module:

 ```js
 import { exportToSvg, exportToBlob } from "@excalidraw/utils";